Macintosh Portable: Reception

-The Macintosh Portable product launch was held at the Universal Amphitheater in Universal City, California at an estimated cost of $1 million with over 5,000 guests.
+The Macintosh Portable product launch was held at the Universal Amphitheatre in Universal City, California at an estimated cost of $1 million with over 5,000 guests.
 The press reaction was mixed, with many praising the clear LCD screen, but most shunning the computer due to its size, weight and high cost, with the Los Angeles Times stating "It’s too big, too heavy and too expensive."
 Others noted that the computer seemed behind the times compared to competing laptops, stating that "This machine would have been OK 12 months or 18 months ago.
 But not today."

 Apple had forecast first year sales of 50,000 units.
 However, the computer only generated lackluster sales of 10,000 units in its first quarter on the market.
 Apple then reduced the price of the Macintosh Portable by $1,000 in 1990, just 7 months after launch.
 The company discontinued the computer in 1991 with the launch of its replacement, the PowerBook series.